AAnirudh07/Deepreach-2D-System/robot_reachability_analysis/README.md

 ```
 ![BRT for obstacle avoidance](assets/brt_obstacle_05m_experiment.png)

 The results of the experiment align with the intuition above.
-At each time point, the BRT is a disc of radius 0.5 centered at the origin.
+At each time point:

+- The set of states from which a collision is unaviodable is a disc of radius 0.5 centered at the origin (red region).
+- As per the first definition in [this](#cases-considered) section, the blue region is the safe set.

 2. Safeset for Obstacle Avoidance
 ```